Calder\'on problem for nonlocal viscous wave equations: Unique determination of linear and nonlinear perturbations: Introduction

+where $C_{n,s}>0$ is a suitable normalization constant and $\gamma\colon\R^n\to\R$ is a uniformly elliptic function.
+The works \cite{RZ2022LowReg, ruland2023revisiting} provide affirmative answers to the question of whether the kernels $K^s_{\gamma}$ and $\mathrm{K}^s_{\sigma}$ can be recovered from the associated DN maps.
+Let us remark that there are only very few results on the simultaneous recovery of the leading order coefficient $K$ and the lower order perturbation $Q$.
+For this type of questions, we may point the interested reader to the works \cite{zimmermann2023inverse}, \cite{LZ2024uniqueness}, and \cite{Trans-anisotropic-LNZ}.

-Later on these studies had been extended to the parabolic setting (e.g.~see \cite{LRZ2022calder,LLR2019calder,LLU2022para,LLU2023calder,LZ2023unique}).
+Later on these studies were extended to the parabolic setting (e.g., \cite{LRZ2022calder,LLR2019calder,LLU2022para,LLU2023calder,LZ2023unique}).
 Recently, Kow, Lin and Wang studied in \cite{KLW2022} a Calder\'on type inverse problem related to the \emph{nonlocal wave equation}\footnote{For any set $A\subset\R^n$ and $T>0$, we write $A_T$ to denote the space time cylinder $A\times (0,T)$.}

 with $0<s<1$, $q=q(x)\in L^{\infty}(\Omega)$ and showed under suitable assumptions on the domains that: \begin{enumerate}[(i)] \item \textit{Runge approximation:} Any $v\in L^2(\Omega_T)$ can be approximated arbitrarily well in $L^2(\Omega_T)$ by solutions $u_{\varphi}|_{\Omega_T}$ of \eqref{eq: nonlocal wave eq}, where $\varphi\in C_c^{\infty}(W_T)$ for some fixed measurement set $W\Subset \Omega_e$. \item \textit{Unique determination:} Let $q_1,q_2\in L^{\infty}(\Omega)$ be two potentials and denote by $\Lambda_{q_j}$ its DN map related to \eqref{eq: nonlocal wave eq}, i.e.